 Ceruloplasmin is a copper-carrying protein that is bound to 90% of the circulating copper in normal individuals.
 Serum ceruloplasmin concentration is low in neonates, then gradually rises with age and peaks in mid childhood before declining slightly during puberty (39).
 The youngest age suitable for testing serum ceruloplasmin for the diagnosis of WD is 1 year.
-The concentration of ceruloplasmin is reduced below 20 mg/dl in most patients with WD because of its impaired biosynthesis and the short half-life of the copper-free molecule apoceruloplasmin.
-However, decreased levels of serum ceruloplasmin are also found in approximately 20% of heterozygous carriers, patients with liver failure, malabsorption, glycosylation disorders, Menkes disease, protein caloric malnutrition, nephrotic syndrome, protein-losing enteropathy, acquired copper deficiency, and hereditary aceruloplasminemia (40-44).
-Two main studies aimed at evaluating the diagnostic accuracy of serum ceruloplasmin for the diagnosis of WD (40, 44).
-The best WD diagnostic threshold of serum ceruloplasmin was below 14 mg/dl (sensitivity 93% and specificity100%) in a series of 57 WD adults and children with liver dysfunction and/or neurological deficits (40), and below 20 mg/dl (sensitivity 95% and specificity 84.5%) in a series of 40 clinically asymptomatic children with elevated serum transaminases (44).
+The concentration of ceruloplasmin is reduced <20 mg/dL in most patients with WD because of its impaired biosynthesis and the short half-life of the copper-free molecule apoceruloplasmin.
+Decreased levels of serum ceruloplasmin are, however, also found in approximately 20% of heterozygous carriers, patients with liver failure, malabsorption, glycosylation disorders, Menkes disease, protein caloric malnutrition, nephrotic syndrome, protein-losing enteropathy, acquired copper deficiency, and hereditary aceruloplasminemia (40-44).
+Two main studies aimed at evaluating the diagnostic accuracy of serum ceruloplasmin for the diagnosis of WD (40,44).
+The best WD diagnostic threshold of serum ceruloplasmin was <14 mg/dL (sensitivity 93% and specificity 100%) in a series of 57 WD adults and children with liver dysfunction and/or neurological deficits (40), and <20 mg/dL (sensitivity 95% and specificity 84.5%) in a series of 40 clinically asymptomatic children with elevated serum transaminases (44).

-On the other hand, up to 20% of children and adults with WD may have normal serum ceruloplasmin levels, as reported in patients carrying bi-allelic missenses mutations of the ATPB7 gene (45, 46).
-Ceruloplasmin levels may increase in WD patients with histologically active chronic hepatitis, in pregnant women or women on estrogens.
-In addition, misleadingly elevated serum levels may be seen when using the immunological-nephelometric assay which measures both ceruloplasmin and the biologically inactive apo-form (45, 46), the reason why the enzymatic assay measuring oxidase activity should be the preferred method (46).
+On the other hand, up to 20% of children and adults with WD may have normal serum ceruloplasmin levels, as reported in patients carrying bi-allelic missenses mutations of the ATPB7 gene (45,46).
+Ceruloplasmin levels may increase in patients with WD with histologically active chronic hepatitis, in pregnant women, or women on estrogens.
+In addition, misleadingly elevated serum levels may be seen when using the immunological-nephelometric assay which measures both ceruloplasmin and the biologically inactive apoform (45,46), the reason why the enzymatic assay measuring oxidase activity should be the preferred method (46).